Power Management IC Selection Guide: LDOs, DC-DC, PMICs, GaN Drivers

 PMICs (Power Management ICs)

 Multi-rail chips that combine bucks, LDOs, and sequencing in one package.
+Once the design crosses three rails, we usually go straight to one of these instead of hand-stitching discrete converters.

 When to use: Any design with 3+ voltage rails